The planetary nebula Abell 48 and its [WN] nucleus: The nature of Abell 48

 We estimate the mass for two different distance estimates, applicable to a PN central star and a massive WN star.
-For the massive star interpretation, we simply assume a luminosity typical of a WNE star, 3$\times$ 10$^5$ $L_{\odot}$, which leads to a distance of 12\,kpc, coincidentally the same as the far kinematic distance.
-However, this distance leads to a nebular mass, $M_{\rm ion}$ $\simeq$ 50$\sqrt{\epsilon}$~$M_{\odot}$, which even allowing for a very low filling factor, can be ruled out, remembering that the total mass, including the dust mass, would be even higher.
-On the other hand, at a distance of 1.6\, kpc, the ionized mass is 0.3$\sqrt{\epsilon}$~$M_{\odot}$, a quite typical mass for a planetary nebula (FP10).
+At 1.6\,kpc, the estimated ionized mass has a sensible value of $M_{\rm ion}$ $\simeq$ 0.3$\sqrt{\epsilon}$~$M_{\odot}$.
+This is consistent with other PNe, which typically have ionized masses ranging from 5$\times$10$^{-3}$ to 3 $M_{\odot}$ (FP10).
+For the massive star interpretation, we adopt a distance of 12.0\, kpc.
+This leads to a nebular mass, $M_{\rm ion}$ $\simeq$ 50$\sqrt{\epsilon}$~$M_{\odot}$, which even allowing for a very low filling factor, can be ruled out.
+The nebula has a mean radius of 0.16 pc if the distance is 1.6\,kpc, typical of a middle-aged PN.
+Using $v_{exp}$ = 40~km~s$^{-1}$ (\S\,\ref{sec:exp_vel}), the dynamical age is $\sim$3900 years with an uncertainty dominated by the distance error (or 30\%).
+A summary of parameters for the two contrasting interpretations is presented in Table \ref{table:ENvsPN}.
+In summary, based on the overall body of evidence (see FP10), Abell 48 is clearly a planetary nebula and not a Population I ring nebula on the far side of the bulge.